 - Use the zoom slider on the left to zoom the Process Overview and Threads diagrams.

 Time intervals where blocking garbage collection (GC) takes place.
 To perform a blocking GC, CLR suspends all managed threads.
 For more thorough GC analysis, you can use the Garbage Collection event.

 Time intervals where the user interface is not responding.
 More specifically, these are time intervals where window messages are not pumped for more than 200 ms or processing of a particular message takes more than 200 ms.

 Click on a particular UI freeze to select the freeze time interval and the corresponding UI thread.
 For more thorough freeze analysis, you can use the Interval Filters | UI Freeze filter.

-- Drag the mouse over the desired range holding the left mouse button.
+- Drag the mouse over the desired interval holding the left mouse button.